bcomnes/bret.io/src/blog/2025/its-time-to-install-steamos-3.7/README.md

 (This will go stale quickly, but as of this writing, it works.)

+  - **EDIT 3**: A [New SteamOS Home Page](https://store.steampowered.com/steamos) has been released echoing most of the information written here.
   - **EDIT 2**: [3.7 Has been released to the stable channel](https://store.steampowered.com/news/app/1675200/view/529845510803031952).
 Running updates on the stable channel will get you to a working state.
   - **EDIT 1**: As of writing this, [3.7 has been promoted to **BETA**](https://store.steampowered.com/news/app/1675200/view/529845510803031952), so check the system version you get on the hop to Beta.
 If you get to 3.7, you are good to go!